codezri/codezri.github.io/blog/2024-01-01-neutralinojs-2024-roadmap.md

 In 2021, our goal was to stabilize the framework to help the community build production-level apps.
 In 2022, stable features, API enhancements, security improvements, and DevOps implementations made Neutralinojs a high-quality, production-grade solution for all cross-platform desktop app developers.
-Now, most medium-sized companies, startups, freelancers, and individual developers choose Neutralinojs over other popular frameworks due to its simplicity, lightweightedness, productivity, and active community support.
+Now, medium-sized companies, startups, freelancers, and individual developers choose Neutralinojs over other popular frameworks due to its simplicity, lightweightedness, productivity, and active community support.

 We'll keep adding developer-focused productivity features, app development features, and